naher94/interchange/upload.md

 ### Other Stuff

 This is what the profile file looks like (andrewCarnegie.markdown) Make sure to update all fields and the main section.
 For the optional fields if you would like to opt out please delete that line.
+Make sure to conform to the format below: program as an abbreviation `MAAD`,`MSAECM`,`MSBPD`,`MSSD`,`MTID`,`MSCD` and `MUD`, graduation as `YYYY-MM-DD`, no worries if you don't know the exact day, leave it at `15` if unknown.

 ```
 ---